DanielSmith1239/HQTriviaMaster/README.md

     > **Note:** This step may require System Integrity Protection to be disabled.
 2. Install the pods (in Terminal with `pod install`)
 3. Visit [Custom Search Engine](https://cse.google.com/cse/) to create a Custom Google Search Engine (CSE).
 Record the API Key and Search Engine ID.
+4. Open HQTriviaMaster by opening `HQTriviaMaster.xcworkspace`.
+It will have a **white** icon.
-4. When running HQTriviaMaster for the first time, you will be prompted for the CSE API Key and Search Engine ID.
+5. When running HQTriviaMaster for the first time, you will be prompted for the CSE API Key and Search Engine ID.
 You can change these at anytime by pressing `⌘,` or going to `HQTriviaMaster > Preferences`.

 ## Usage
 1. Click on the "Define Boundary" button to set the boundry of where the question will be appearing.